 Embryos with abnormal chromosomes (also called aneuploid embryos) normally result in a miscarriage or may lead to the birth of a child with genetic condition.

-PGT-A (also known as PGS, Preimplantation Genetic Screening) is a genetic testing before embryo transfer to screen the embryo genetic health, so that your physician could select the best embryo for implantation and achieving a successful pregnancy.
+PGT-A (also known as PGS, Preimplantation Genetic Screening) is a genetic testing, performed on an in vitro fertilized embryo- before the embryo gets transferred, to screen the embryo’s genetic health, so that your physician could select the best embryo for implantation and increased the chance of a successful pregnancy.

 This test is recommended for people who: